Coko7/Coko7/SKILL_BACKGROUND.md

   - Had a lot of fun playing with hardware components
   - Used Minecraft's redstone to train hardware skills
   - Reached pick greatness after making my own simple CPU from scratch reusing all the previous components and gates I had built myself
-  - Retook the hardware course exam, much easier after two months of grinding ARM assembly and hardware
+  - Retook the hardware course exam, piece of cake after two months of grinding ARM assembly and hardware
-  - Realized Linux is better than Windows in more ways than programming but gotta keep Windows for gaming and some software
+  - Realized Linux is better than Windows even for casual stuff but gotta keep Windows for gaming
   - Started learning about Graph theory *(Dijkstra the GOAT)* and complexity classes (THE BIG O)
   - Started learning about Operations research and earned one milk medal for solving bonus problems (still wearing it to this day)
   - A lot of functional programming *(looking at you OCaml)*